homegeneral infosamplesblogfaqcontactus

 Q. How does Precise Seating make money?

-A. We have added some links to StubHub and other ticket vendors for fans who wish to purchase tickets.
+A. We have added some links to Ace Ticket and other ticket vendors for fans who wish to purchase tickets.
 The use of these links combined with an actual ticket purchase pays our business a small commission on the ticket sale.
 If you feel that the use of this site has benefited you, we encourage you to make use of our links when purchasing a ticket.
 There is no additional cost associated with this action.
 This is an easy method to give back to Precise Seating and help keep the site free.

 Q. Is there a way to donate to Precise Seating?